 We introduced Scout, a service that end users can access for navigation and planning with their mobile phones and cars.
 We have not previously offered a planning service or a service that spans different platforms.
 We cannot assure you that automobile manufacturers and end users will accept our Scout service or, even if they do, that end users will adopt and use this service, which encompasses services different than our historical strength in navigation, or that we will be able to generate sufficient revenue from Scout to offset its costs.
 If we fail to develop innovative products that automobile manufacturers and end users adopt, our operating results and financial condition could be harmed.
 Further, Google and Apple have each developed technology platforms that they are marketing to auto manufacturers.
-If auto manufacturers adopt these platforms, they may also adopt Google and Apple's navigation services that run on these platforms and if so, consumers may elect to use these free service offerings rather than pay for our products which are currently sold as new car features with substantial cost to the consumer.
+If auto manufacturers adopt these platforms, they may also adopt Google and Apple's navigation services that run on these platforms or offer Google and Apple's navigation services as one of a variety of alternatives and if so, consumers may elect to use these free service offerings rather than pay for our products which are currently sold as new car features with substantial cost to the consumer.